firefox-devtools/debugger/docs/most-common-issues.md

 ### Repo

 The most common issue is an out of date repo.
-The first thing to check is if your master branch is uptodate:
+The first thing to check is if your master branch is up-to-date:
 `git log`.
 Once your branch is up to date, it is still possible that your packages are out of date.
 It is always a good practice to run `yarn nom` when something goes wrong.
 The script will rm your `yarn.lock` file and `node_modules` directory.